Obstructive sleep apnea and depression

 So...you should discuss with your doctor about these types of antidepressants because they can worsen your obstructive sleep apnea.

 Furthermore, combinations of antidepressants and stimulants can really mess up your sleep architecture.
 So be careful what are you taking.

 An alternative for treating depression while also having the treatment for sleep apnea is a special microcurrent electrical stimulation device

 .
 This device has a very low incidence of adverse effects.

 In ALL cases, medications should be checked out with your sleep doctor in advance.
-There are many medications for depression, but your doctor will consider what other medications and symptoms you are having to choose one that is the best for you, so be sure and give a good medical history.
+There are many medications for depression, but your doctor will consider what other drugs and symptoms you already have to choose one that is the best for you, so be sure and give a good medical history.